 The third phase is called telogen.
 This normally lasts for about three months – this is the resting phase, before the cycle starts over again.

-The four and final phase, exogen, is really just a resting phase as well.
-This is the time when dead hair will fall out.
-Normal shedding is about 50 – 100 hairs every day.
+The fourth and final phase, exogen, is really just a resting phase as well.
+This is the time when dead hair falls out.
+Normal shedding is approximately 50 – 100 hairs every day.
 However, in healthy people, new hair starts growing at the same time.

-What are Some Common Causes for Hair Loss in Women?
+The Common Causes for Hair Loss in Women

 Androgenetic Alopecia – Female Pattern Baldness